A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Definitions and preliminaries

-A quasiconformal map defined on all of $\Hei$ is quasisymmetric \cite{zbMATH00746069}.
-An analogous statement is not true in general for mappings defined on a subdomain of $\Hei$, but the metric definition still implies a local quasisymmetry condition.
+A quasiconformal map defined on all of $\Hei$ is $\eta$-quasisymmetric for some $\eta$ that depends on the quasiconformal distortion \cite{zbMATH00746069}.
+An analogous statement is not true in general for mappings defined on a subdomain of $\Hei$, but the metric definition still implies a local quasisymmetry condition in the sense of Theorem \ref{qc-implies-qs} and Proposition \ref{p:egg_yolk} below.
 This goes back to \cite[Proposition 22]{MR1317384}.
-H.\ Heinonen remarked in \cite{HeinonenNotes} that one can obtain the following quantitative control on the neighbourhood where quasisymmetry holds.
+Theorem \ref{qc-implies-qs} was proven (for Carnot groups of dimension at least $2$) by Heinonen and Koskela \cite[Theorem 1.3]{zbMATH00746069} for globally defined maps, but Heinonen remarked in \cite[p.25]{HeinonenNotes} that the argument can be adapted to mappings between open subsets.
+The details for the proof showing that $\eta$ can be chosen independently of the domain $\Omega$ are given in \cite{MR3029176}; see also the comment below.